scripting/opmlPackage/worknotes.md

+#### 5/25/24; 3:47:32 PM by DW

+Fixed another problem in getOutlineHtml.
+We were calling filledString and really needed to call utils.filledString.

 #### 5/24/24; 8:12:30 AM by DW

 Fixed a problem <a href="https://github.com/scripting/opmlPackage/issues/12">reported</a> on GitHub where we were declaring htmltext and indentlevel incorrectly.